sapience/xrpl-go/docs/docs/keypairs.md

 func DeriveClassicAddress(pubKey string) (string, error)
 ```

 After deriving a keypair, you can derive the classic address from the public key.
 The result is a base58 encoded address, which starts with the character `r`.
-If you're interested in X-Address derivation, [`address-codec`](/docs/address-codec) package contains functions to encode and decode X-Addresses from and to classic addresses.
+If you're interested in X-Address derivation, the [`address-codec`](/docs/address-codec) package contains functions to encode and decode X-Addresses from and to classic addresses.

 #### DeriveNodeAddress